Simple-ML/Simple-ML/docs/Stdlib/API/simpleml_dataset.md

 Join two datasets into one dataset

 **Parameters:**
-* `firstData: Dataset` - The first dataset
+* `dataset1: Dataset` - The first dataset
-* `secondData: Dataset` - The second dataset
+* `dataset2: Dataset` - The second dataset
-* `joinColumnName1: String` - The attribute of the first dataset to use for the join
+* `attributeId1: String` - The attribute of the first dataset to use for the join
-* `joinColumnName2: String` - The attribute of the second dataset to use for the join
+* `attributeId2: String` - The attribute of the second dataset to use for the join
-* `firstSuffix: String` - The suffix to be attached to the attribute names of the first dataset
+* `suffix1: String` - The suffix to be attached to the attribute names of the first dataset
-* `secondSuffix: String` - The suffix to be attached to the attribute names of the second dataset
+* `suffix2: String` - The suffix to be attached to the attribute names of the second dataset

 **Results:**
 * `dataset: Dataset` - The joined dataset